Luc Economides: 2016–2017 season: Junior Grand Prix debut

 During the season, Economides was coached by Bernard Glesser and Jean-François Ballester in La Chaux-de-Fonds, Switzerland.
 Making his ISU Junior Grand Prix (JGP) debut, he finished 11th in August at the 2016 JGP in Saint-Gervais-les-Bains, France.
-After placing 5th, competing in the senior ranks at the French Championships, he won bronze at the French Junior Championships.
-In March, he competed at the 2017 World Junior Championships in Taipei but was eliminated after placing 30th in the short program.
+After placing 5th at the French Championships on the senior level, he won bronze at the French Junior Championships.
+In March, he competed at the 2017 World Junior Championships in Taipei but failed to qualify for the free skate after placing 30th in the short program.

-2017–2018 season
+2017–2018 season: French junior national champion

 Economides trained under Glesser at the start of the season.
 Competing in the 2017 JGP series, he won silver in early September in Salzburg, Austria, and placed 4th in October in Gdańsk, Poland.

 Economides won the French junior title in February 2018.
 In March, he qualified to the final segment at the 2018 World Junior Championships.
 Ranked 21st in the short program and 13th in the free skate, he would finish 15th overall in Sofia, Bulgaria.
 Florent Amodio became his coach before Junior Worlds.

-2018–2019 season
+2018–2019 season: Senior international debut

 Economides made his senior international debut at the 2018 CS Lombardia Trophy in September, where he placed eighth.
 He competed in two other Challenger Series events, placing thirteenth at the 2018 CS Finlandia Trophy and seventh at the 2018 CS Tallinn Trophy.
 He placed fourth at the 2020 French Championships at the senior level.

 2019–2020 season

-Economides performed at two Challenger events, placing thirteenth again at the Finlandia Trophy and fifteenth at the Warsaw Cup.
+Economides performed at two Challenger series events, placing thirteenth again at the Finlandia Trophy and fifteenth at the Warsaw Cup.
 He was sixth at the French Championships.